Academic Program Review - UTDPP1013

 The Program Review Committee oversees the evaluation conducted by a Review Team that is appointed and charged by the Provost.
-The Provost consults with the unit undergoing review and/or the Program Review Committee, as appropriate, regarding selection of Review Team members.
+The Provost consults with the degree program undergoing review and/or the Program Review Committee, as appropriate, regarding selection of Review Team members.
 The Review Team's composition may vary from program to program, but will incorporate both internal and external members.
 Typically, it will include:

 - At least two members from the UT Dallas faculty and academic administration who are not affiliated with the program to be reviewed, appointed by the Provost after soliciting recommendations from the Program Review Committee.

 - One member of the Program Review Committee, appointed by the Provost after consultation with the Program Review Committee, to act as the Program Review Committee Monitor.
 In addition to responsibilities as a regular member of the Review Team, the Program Review Committee Monitor will have the duty of conferring with and reporting to the Program Review Committee and, on the basis of knowledge acquired as a member of the Program Review Committee, of helping each Review Team ensure consistency of its individual review within the overall review process.
 This individual will not be affiliated with the program under review.

 - For doctoral programs, at least two external reviewers with subject-matter expertise who are employed by institutions outside of Texas will be appointed by the Provost after consultation with the unit under review and brought to campus for an on-site review.
 The reviewers must affirm that they have no conflict of interest and must be part of programs that are nationally recognized for excellence in the discipline.